Enalean/tuleap-documentation-en/languages/en/user-guide/ci.rst

     - `Jenkins must trust Tuleap server certificate <https://support.cloudbees.com/hc/en-us/articles/203821254-How-to-install-a-new-SSL-certificate>`_
     - `Jenkins must run behind a reverse proxy that does TLS termination <https://www.jenkins.io/doc/book/system-administration/reverse-proxy-configuration-nginx/>`_
     - :ref:`Tuleap must trust Jenkins server certificate <admin_howto_add_certicate>`

+This section will cover how to configure a Jenkins server to be used efficiently with Tuleap.
+We assume a fresh Jenkins instance that was just installed.

+Some adaptations might be needed if you modify an existing Jenkins server (be very careful with authentication to not lock yourself out of Jenkins).

+Each Jenkins plugin for Tuleap has a minimal version of Tuleap associated:

 Plugins installation
 ````````````````````